 The minimum elective duration is 2 weeks with a maximum of 8 weeks.
 Clerks must submit the international electives application form to the Year Chair for approval at least 6 months before the start date of the proposed elective.
 The application can be found on the SharePoint site.
 A closer application time may be considered if the DSA pre-departure orientation from the Division of Social Accountability has already been completed; however, a minimum of 2 months prior to the start date of the elective is required.
-Clerks must meet with the Global Health Manager, Division of Social Accountability and participate in the DSA pre-departure orientation course, if they have not already done so.
+Clerks must meet with the Global Health Manager, Division of Social Accountability and participate in the DSA pre-departure orientation from the Division of Social Accountability and participate in the DSA pre-departure orientation course, if they have not already done so.
 Participation is tracked.
 Please note that if the pre-departure orientation from the Division of Social Accountability has not been completed, this must be completed prior to the elective being approved.